 - Commissioner, Manitoba Gaming Control Commission

-- Legal Counsel to First Nations in commercial ventures, including new reserve creations and economic development ventures.
+- Legal Counsel to First Nations in commercial ventures, including new reserve creations in Winnipeg and in rural communities, and economic development ventures.

 - Legal Counsel for a Manitoba First Nation in relation to the negotiation and development of the City of Winnipeg’s first municipal Development Services Agreement for a First Nation urban economic development zone.